 ACE currently delivers two contracts for Cardiff and Vale University Health Board: –

-Tier 0 – providing 1:1 guided self-help for anyone referred by their GP and open-access courses providing self-help information for managing anxiety and depression.
+Guided Self-Help and Social Prescribing (previously Tier 0) – providing 1:1 guided self-help for anyone referred by their GP and open-access courses providing self-help information for managing anxiety and depression.

 Access to Wellbeing Support – providing 1:1 wellbeing support and information for anyone registered with a GP in South West Cardiff and supporting the development of community-led wellbeing activities.

-ACE is funded by Cardiff and The Vale University Health Board to deliver the Guided Self- Help service.
+ACE is funded by Cardiff and The Vale University Health Board to deliver the Guided Self-Help and Social Prescribing service.
 It is available to anyone over the age of 18 and is confidential, free and easy to access.